Dhabi966/JTProGen/README.md

 Use inquirer from the command line to answer questions about your team.

 ## Screenshot and Video
-Here is a screenshot of a sample of a generated HTML page:
+Here is a screenshot sample of a generated HTML page:

 ![image](https://user-images.githubusercontent.com/108851005/192399770-cf4f0c29-6cfd-4660-9eca-f81220e1189a.png)